mattmccullo/TSC-splash-page/README.md

-# TSC-splash-page
-Thread.
+# Thread.
 Software Splash Page

+Simply rename the `.html` file as `index.html` and upload to website domain folder.